Temii-mp3/CS-4348-Project-3/devlog.md

 implement at least the insert, create, and search commands.
 This is just to make to computer read the commands and interprete them as commands, not the actual implementation.
 I realized i migh tbe committing a lot so i created a bash script that automatically commits for me i included a gitignore file so as to prevent unnecessary files from being committed.
 I will start with the project now.

+The first thing i want to do is figure out the byte and big endian situation first so i will implement the big endian function that was provided in the project files

+i have added the two functions to reverse bytes, now i just need to test it out

+so after trying it out i have realized that my computer using little endian, so i will now perform a check to see if the reverse bytes function works now.
+I just tried the reverse function and it works so the endianness and the byte format has been squared away i will now focus on the commands.